-To Start, open NEST using the link provided from your system administrator.
+To Start, open RAVEN using the link provided from your system administrator.
 Then navigate to RAVEN.

 The Left Panel in the application is the Source Explorer.
 In the Source Explorer you can navigate between your sources and select the items that you want to visualize.